 Cook, stirring occasionally, for 2-3 minutes, or until crisp and brown to be fully cooked.
 Transfer the squid to a parchment-lined baking sheet.
 Recycle the leftover squid in batches, warming the oil between batches.

-While squid is safe to consume during pregnancy, it must be prepared properly.
+While fully cooked squid is safely eat for digestive systemeat to consume during pregnancy, it must be prepared properly.
 This seafood can be prepared in a variety of ways, including frying, sautéing, baking, and grilling for pregnant women.
 Squid is also consumed raw and is occasionally used as an ingredient in raw sushi.

-Pregnant women should avoid raw or uncooked seafood in preparations such as sushi as it might have harmful bacteria.
-Raw fish may include bacteria that are potentially hazardous to you and your infant.
+Medical advice.
+Pregnant women should avoid raw or uncooked seafood even in small amounts in preparations such as sushi as it might have harmful bacteria.
+Raw fish may include bacteria that are potentially hazardous to you and your infant of even in small amounts.
 Additionally, you can sear squid, but avoid doing so for breastfeeding women.

-While the exterior may be cooked, the interior may remain raw, putting you and your baby at danger of infection as this is same as to avoid uncooked fish.
-Fish consumption in calamari is encouraged though not eating raw seafood or with high mercury levels.
+While the exterior may be fully cooked, the interior may remain raw, putting you and your baby at danger of infection as this is same as to avoid uncooked fish.
+Fish consumption in calamari is encouraged though not eating raw seafood.

-You might also wonder if pregnant women are allowed to eat sushi while they are growing a baby.
+You might also wonder if pregnant women are allowed safe to eat sushi while they are growing a baby.
 Avoid sushi made with uncooked fish or shellfish, as well as refrigerated smoked fish, such salmon, because they are more likely to contain hazardous bacteria.
+In such a cases professional health services are necessary.
 Pregnant women can still enjoy sushi and other raw fish dishes such as nigiri, which is made with cooked fish or seafood, such as shrimp tempura.

 Seafood should be fully cooked to a temperature of 145°F (62.8°C) on the inside.
 After cooking, it’s critical to promptly refrigerate any leftovers to make calamari safe.
 When left at room temperature, bacteria harmful can develop in as little as one to two hours.